nounch/skyline/README.md

 classes that D3.js exposes for its auto-generated elements (e.g.
 `.tick text`).
 SkyLine does not obstruct them.
 The elements are plain-old SVG elements generated using D3.js.
 So you can select tham using D3.js's `select` and `selectAll` and act on them like they were your own graph.
-The tooltip is a `div` that is appended to the `body` of the document and absolutely positioned.

 ## Scatter Plots